philipokiokio/philipokiokio/README.md

 I am looking to collaborate on Projects, short Gigs with respect to server-side applications in NodeJs and Python.

-🤔 I’m looking for help with

-I am currently looking for a Job, I have over a years experience in building server-side applications.
-I have in these shortly gathered experience and actively built three products for two startups.

 ### 📫 How to reach me: ...